 1. Photo

 You really should include a professional photo.
-In the early days of LinkedIn, most users simply opted for the default silhouette, but these days, it is unusual for users to remain anonymous.
+In the early days of LinkedIn, most users simply opted for the default silhouette, but these days, it is virtually unheard of for users to remain anonymous.
+If you’re not going for the ‘corporate’ look, make sure your photo isn’t too off the wall, as this will make you look less of a serious candidate.

 2. Completeness